How To Apply For and Obtain a Marriage License

 - If either of the applicants are under the age of eighteen (18) please contact the Court at (740) 833-2680 to obtain information on the additional requirements to obtain a Marriage License.

 - Both applicants MUST COME TOGETHER to apply, unless one or both of the applicants are incapacitated.

 - The cost is Forty-one ($41.00) dollars, which includes one certified copy of your Marriage Abstract.
 Payment may be made only with cash or check.

 - Proof of Social Security Number must be shown to the Deputy Clerk at the time of application.

 - If your present address is NOT the address on your driver’s license, please provide the Court with a piece of current mail showing your present address (both applicants must show proof of their current address).

-- If either of you have been previously married, a CERTIFIED copy of your most recent Divorce/Dissolution decree must be presented to the Court.
-If you are widowed, a CERTIFIED copy of the Death Certificate must be presented to the Court.
+- If either of you have been previously married and the marriage ended by Divorce/Dissolution, a CERTIFIED copy of your most recent Divorce/Dissolution decree must be presented to the Court.
+If either of you has been previously married and that marraige ended as a result of a death of a spouse, a CERTIFIED copy of the Death Certificate of the deceased spouse must be presented to the Court.

 - The marriage license is valid when issued and there is no required waiting period between its issuance and the marriage ceremony.

 - ALL MARRIAGE LICENSES MUST BE USED WITHIN 60 DAYS OF ISSUANCE OR THEY BECOME VOID.

 - No blood tests or witnesses are required in Ohio.

 - Probate Court hours are 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
 Please arrive no later than 4:00 p.m. to ensure adequate time to prepare your application and answer your questions.
 There are currently no evening or weekend hours.

 - The Probate Court is located on the 3rd floor of the Hayes Building, 140 N. Sandusky St., Delaware, OH 43015.

 - Applications can be prepared by you prior to your arrival at the Probate Court.
 To obtain the worksheet for a marriage license application, print the form Marriage Information Sheet to the right.